-You will encounter religious buildings of ancient date, such as the Sanctuary of the Madonna di Corzano above San Piero in Bagno, which dominates the upper Savio valley and gives you one of the most enjoyable ridges in the area.
+You will find ancient religious buildings, such as the Sanctuary of Our Lady of Corzano above San Piero in Bagno, which dominates the upper Savio valley and gives you one of the most enjoyable ridges in the area.

-For the second destination, we advise you to jump in the saddle and cycle through the valleys of the Bidente and Rabbi rivers Starting from Santa Sofia, town of “good living”, you will reach the village of Premilcuore.
+For this new stage we recommend you to jump on your bike and pedal between the valleys of the Bidente and Rabbi rivers.
+Your second day of itinerary begins in Santa Sophia, a city of “good living”, and ends in the beautiful village of Premilcuore.

 Along the bike road, not a little challenging and full of long climbs, interspersed with stretches of valley floor, you will cross landscapes full of history.
 Among the few paved paths of the Park there is that of Fiumicello.
 Then here is the most authentic area of the entire route open to your eyes: beyond the wooded nature, you will see bridges with the back of a donkey, fountains and mills.
 Vestiges of ancient civilizations.
 Cycle again, until you reach the center of Premilcuore, a village immersed in nature where we recommend you to stop for dinner.
 Order the dishes of the Tuscan-Romagna tradition, choosing between excellent tortelli, tripe, wild boar stew or mushroom noodles.